greenm01/ec4x/docs/ec4x_specs.md

 There are several paths to the throne:

 1. Destroy all of your rival's assets.
+2. Capture every homeworld.
-2. Crush your opponent's will and force them to capitulate.
+3. Crush your opponent's will and force them to capitulate.
-3. Set a game end year, and employ a combination of tactical prowess and subversion to outfox your opponents.
+4. Employ a combination of tactical prowess and subversion to outfox your opponents.
-4. Focus on economic development and population growth to outperform everyone else.
+5. Focus on economic development and population growth to outperform everyone else.
-5. Let your rivals destroy one another, then clean House afterwards.
+6. Let your rivals destroy one another, then clean House afterwards.
-6. Outlast everyone.
 7. All of the above.

-8. Whatever the game allows.
+This list is not exhaustive.
+Use whatever means the game allows to win.

 Prestige points are won through a combination of military victory, population growth, production, subversion, technological development, and various other factors.
 Performing poorly, mismanaging your colonies, acts of sabotage, and acts of subterfuge by other Houses will lower your prestige.

 To prevent an open-ended stalemate, it may be prudent to set a game ending year.
 The goal of EC4X is to provide enough asymmetry to prevent such a condition. **(work in progress..... need help play-testing and regression analysis)**

-TODO: Provide a prestige table showing the various factors, both positive and negative.

-- Completely destroy a Task Force (+)
-- Force a task force to retreat (+)
-- Invade or blitz a planet (++)
-- Lose a planet (--)
-- Get surprised by a rogue fleet (-)
-- Get ambushed by a rogue fleet (-)
-- Lose a Starbase (-)
-- Destroy a Starbase (+)
-- Establish a new colony (+)
-- Max out the population of a colony (+)
-- Increase a planet's class via terraforming (+)
-- Excessive tax rate (-)
-- Invest IU above 50% of a colony's PU (+)
-- Achieve a new tech level (+)
-- Sabotage a rival Shipyard (+)
-- Spy on an rival's colony (+)
-- And so on.... get creative
+A table of Prestige values is listed in Section 9.

 ## 1.2 Turns